 - 2. We are 95% confident that the ratio of the variances in the wait times at the two clinics is between 1.416 and 5.646. - 3.
-Because 1 is outside the confidence interval, it suggests that the ratio of the variances $\frac{\sigma_1^2}{\sigma_2^2}$ is not 1.
-If the ratio of the variances cannot equal 1, then the variances cannot be equal.
-So there is a difference in the variances of the wait times at the two clinics.
+Because 1 is outside the confidence interval, it suggests that the ratio of the variances $\frac{\sigma_1^2}{2}$ is

-- 1. When calculating the limits for the confidence interval keep all of the decimals in the F -scores and other values throughout the calculation.
+- 1. When calculating the limits for the confidence interval keep all of the decimals in the F-scores and other values throughout the calculation.
 This will ensure that there is no round-off error in the answer.
 You can use Excel to do the calculations of the limits, clicking on the cells containing the F-scores and any other values. - 2.
 When writing down the interpretation of the confidence interval, make sure to include the confidence level and the actual ratio of population variances captured by the confidence interval (i.e. be specific to the context of the question).
 In this case, there are no units for the limits because variance does not have any limits.